The Ladder Technique -- Quantum Groups: Introduction

 \section{Introduction}

-Given a $\mathrm{C}^{*}$-dynamical system $(A,G,\alpha)$ or cosystem $(A,G,\delta)$, one can form the crossed product $\mathrm{C}^{*}$-algebras which are the universal objects for covariant representations of the respective systems \cite[Section~A.2,A.5]{enchilada}.
+Given a $\cst$-dynamical system $(A,G,\alpha)$ or cosystem $(A,G,\delta)$, one can form the crossed product $\cst$-algebras which are the universal objects for covariant representations of the respective systems \cite[Section~A.2,A.5]{enchilada}.
 For actions specifically, we can also define a reduced crossed product $A \rtimes_{\alpha,r} G$ via quotienting $A \rtimes_{\alpha} G$ by the kernel of the regular representation.
-Since these $\c^{*}$-algebras are inherently tied to their original dynamical systems, it is of much interest to understand how the ideal structure of the crossed product $\c^{*}$-algebras $A \rtimes_{\alpha} G, A \rtimes_{\alpha,r} G$ and $A \rtimes_{\delta} G$ relate back to the ideals of the original $\c^{*}$-algebra $A$ which are invariant in some sense under the (co)action.
+Since these $\cst$-algebras are inherently tied to their original dynamical systems, it is of much interest to understand how the ideal structure of the crossed product $\cst$-algebras $A \rtimes_{\alpha} G, A \rtimes_{\alpha,r} G$ and $A \rtimes_{\delta} G$ relate back to the ideals of the original $\cst$-algebra $A$ which are invariant in some sense under the (co)action.
 Gootman and Lazar resolved this question for amenable groups $G$ in \cite{goot} (with reduced coactions), and later Nilsen in \cite{nil} answered this for arbitrary locally compact $G$ for actions, but under a different form of invariance for (full) coactions.
-Recently in \cite{ladder}, this was proven again for arbitrary locally compact $G$ except under `strong coaction invariance' \cite[Definition~3.16]{functor}.
-This notion of invariance was used in \cite{goot}, and is equivalent to the invariance used in \cite{nil} when $G$ is amenable (however the relationship in general is currently being worked out).
-The main result of this paper (theorem \ref{thm3}) directly extends the result presented in \cite{ladder} for appropriately defined Kac systems coming from a regular $\c^{*}$-algebraic locally compact quantum group $\G$ (which we will call a LCQG from now on).
+Recently, this was proven again for arbitrary locally compact $G$ except under strong coaction invariance, see \cite[Theorem~3.2]{ladder}.
+This notion of invariance was used in \cite{goot}, and is equivalent to the invariance used in \cite{nil} when $G$ is amenable (the relationship in general has also been worked out in an upcoming paper by the first three authors of \cite{ladder}).
+The main result of this paper directly extends the result presented in \cite{ladder} for appropriately defined Kac systems coming from a regular $\cst$-algebraic locally compact quantum group $\G$, which we will call a LCQG from now on.
 This is accomplished via applying `the ladder technique' developed in \cite{ladder}.
-This technique amounted to a basic observation of commuting diagrams involving bijections (see \cite[Lemma~3.1]{ladder}) applied to iterated crossed products of a fixed $\mathrm{C}^{*}$-dynamical (co)system $(A,G,\alpha)$ and $(A,G,\delta)$, where the bijections needed for \cite[Lemma~3.1]{ladder} came from appropriately restricting the lattice isomorphisms gotten via the Rieffel correspondence.
-Much of the techniques presented here are very similar in nature to those presented in \cite{ladder}, and we attempt to make as many connections as possible to the classical case for the sake of accessibility.
+This technique amounted to a basic observation of commuting diagrams involving bijections (see \cite[Lemma~3.1]{ladder}) applied to iterated crossed products of a fixed $\cst$-dynamical (co)system $(A,G,\alpha)$ and $(A,G,\delta)$, where the bijections needed for \cite[Lemma~3.1]{ladder} came from appropriately restricting the lattice isomorphisms gotten via the Rieffel correspondence.
+Much of the machinery presented here is very similar in nature to that presented in \cite{ladder}, and this is by design.
+The main purpose of this paper is to highlight another application of the main techniques in \cite{ladder}.
 We begin in section $2$ with some quick notational conventions and identifications.
-In section $3$, we give a basic overview of Hopf $\cst$-algebras, weak Kac systems with duality, multiplicative unitaries, LCQGs, correspondence coactions in line with \cite[Definition~2.10]{enchilada}, and show how these concepts connect to the classical theory of crossed products by locally compact groups.
-In section $4$, we discuss crossed product duality, ideal invariance, and the four main steps needed to prove the main result in section $5$.
+In section $3$, we give a basic overview of Hopf $\cst$-algebras, weak Kac systems with full duality, multiplicative unitaries, LCQGs, and correspondence coactions in line with \cite[Definition~2.10]{enchilada}.
+In section $4$, we discuss crossed product duality, ideal invariance, and the four main propositions needed to prove the main result in section $5$ via applying the `ladder technique'.
 I would like to give my sincere thanks to Stefaan Vaes, Alcides Buss and Siegfried Echterhoff for their remarkable patience and many helpful conversations assisting me in learning the basics of this theory.